 There are various reasons why people start building their own electrostimulation equipment.
-The first thing that comes to one's mind is, of course, saving money.
+The first thing that comes to one's mind is saving money.
 Good e-stim equipment does have its price, but apparently not everyone is willing to pay such price.
 Another motivation is the ability to produce levels and sensations that are not achievable with off-the-shelf e-stim devices.

 The photo shows a DIY Phaser Circuit that makes use of 6 transformers.
-The box connects to a power amp driven by audio signals from a computer.
+The box connects to a power amplifier driven by audio signals from a computer.

 Homebrew 6 Channel DIY E-stim White Box

-E-stim software usually means a desktop or laptop computer application that generates e-stim audio signals intended for electric stimulation, and outputs these signals in real-time through the computer's sound card.
+generally refers to a desktop application that generates e-stim audio signals intended for erotic electrostimulation, and outputs these signals through the computer's sound card in real-time.